lisael/aioraft/README.md

 aioraft
 =======

-asyncio RAFT algorithm bassed on aiohttp
+An asyncio RAFT algorithm based on aiohttp.